Ever since the great Swing Era trumpeter Bunny Berigan drank himself to death at age 33, the enduring mystery has been "Why?"

 SYNOPSIS

-Set in a speakeasy on 52nd Street and featuring a live band, I Can’t Get Started follows the doomed trumpeter Bunny Berigan as he clashes with his wife Donna, falls in love with the troubled singer Lee Wilson, and implores his best friend Tommy Dorsey to help him start an interracial big band.
-With lyricism, humor and dramatic intensity, the play explores the spiritual cost of oppression for both its victims and beneficiaries.
+Set in a speakeasy and featuring a live band, I Can’t Get Started follows the trumpeter Bunny Berigan as he clashes with his wife Donna, falls in love with the troubled singer Lee Wilson, and implores his best friend Tommy Dorsey to help him start an interracial big band.
+With lyricism, humor and high drama, the play explores the spiritual cost of broken dreams in 1930s America.
 “Ma Rainey’s Black Bottom” meets “Death of a Salesman” in this riveting tale of passion with a swing beat.

 ABOUT THE PLAY